• Skip to primary navigation

 Restaurants don't know how to differentiate between gluten free for a diet vs. gluten free for medical reasons.
 Have you been asked how allergic are you?
 Or even better, #9.

-9. "Are you allergic, or are you just trying to lose weight?"
+9. “Are you allergic or just trying to lose weight?”

 I kid you not.
 Someone asked me that over the phone.
 When I replied, "Yes, I really am allergic," the staff told me I should tell my wait person when I come in that I have a real allergy so they can take precautions.